How to run arraylib interactively

 experiment.get_genomic_seq()

-Then we use bowtie2 to align the trimmed reads to the reference genome in bowtie_ref
+Then we use bowtie2 to align the trimmed reads to the reference genome in bowtie_ref.
+The output of bowtie2 is parsed and stored in temp/alignment_result.csv.

 [5]: